This is what it’s like to experience the Oprah 2020 experience for the first time

 With tickets ranging from $30 to $200, the day attracts a diverse (though mostly female) crowd.
 I quickly like the women standing in line to enter the arena with me.
 A teacher from New Jersey tells me that this was her second Oprah event—the first one inspired her to lose 35 pounds—as we tried to ignore the phalanx of anti-vaxxers around us holding signs stating that vaccinations can cause brain encephalitis and autism and are somehow manufactured from aborted fetuses.

 In Oprah’s hermetic world (attendees were not permitted to reenter if they left before it ended at 4 p.m.), nothing is crazy and everything makes sense.
 Nine a.m. on a Saturday is a preposterous time to host a rave, but when employees of Daybreaker, the early-morning sober dance party company flood the stage wearing sequined outfits dancing to remixes of “Ain’t No Mountain High Enough” and “I Wanna Dance with Somebody,” I immediately join in, singing along with my hands in the air.
-(Daybreaker proudly notes on its website that “We’re backed by science y’all.”)
+(Daybreaker proudly notes on its website that “We’re backed by science, y’all.”)
 At one point, a man on stage yelled “Brooklyn!
 Keytar!” and launched into an extended funky solo.
 Despite myself, I enjoy it.
 I am acting like a drunk uncle at a wedding—but so is everybody else.

 When Winfrey walks on stage, she asks the crowd, “Is New Jersey in the house?”
 On its face, this is ludicrous, as if she doesn’t realize that the Nets moved to Brooklyn eight years ago, or that she really believes that that many people would trek all the way from there to here.
 In the dark, sealed environment of this arena, it occurs to me that I could be anywhere in the world, and if Oprah told me that we were in New Jersey, I would believe her.
 When a resounding roar rings out, it signals that yes, New Jersey is in the house—and Oprah always knows her audience.
 She jokes that instead of Oprah’s 2020 Vision Tour, they had considered calling the event the Oprah 2020 Tour, but she was worried people might get the wrong idea.
 Everyone laughs, but it’s also a sign that Winfrey is very aware of her power.